Arksine/moonraker/docs/configuration.md

 #  must be provided.
 port:
 #  Port of the USB device to control.
 The port corresponds to the "-p"
 #  option of "ububctl".
-This parameter must be provided
+When omitted no port is provided to the uhubctl
+#  command.
 ```

 !!!
 Tip